fmil95/recv-dc-decomp/README.md

 # Resident Evil: Code Veronica (Dreamcast)
 This is a matching decompilation of Resident Evil: Code Veronica (US).
 Currently it's set up for building 1ST_READ.bin (the main executable).
+Check the [PS2 version decompile](https://github.com/fmil95/recvx-decomp) to see the overall progress on the reverse-engineering of the game code.

 # Setup
 - The splitter requires sh4dis and pyyaml (and python)